Is Delphia safe?

 How does it work?

-Delphia offers a set of four investment portfolio strategies from which users can choose to subscribe.
-The platform has zero management fees and a minimum investment of $10.
-The app claims to have “a Wall Street-caliber algorithm designed to help you achieve superior investment returns.”
+Delphia has four investment portfolio strategies that users can choose.
+The platform has no management fees and requires only $10 to start.
+It claims to feature “a Wall Street-caliber algorithm designed to help you achieve superior investment returns.”

-The Flagship portfolio is an AI-driven actively traded U.S. equity portfolio that “uses consumer data to improve the predictions of companies’ performance.”
+The Flagship portfolio is an AI-based, actively managed U.S. stock portfolio that “uses consumer data to improve the predictions of companies’ performance.”

-The other three portfolios — the low-risk Conservative portfolio, the medium-risk Balanced portfolio and the high-risk Growth portfolio — follow the company’s “Passive Plus” Portfolio strategy.
-Each of the three achieves a unique risk profile of the same underlying strategy, consisting of varying apportionments of fixed income and (not necessarily U.S.) equity securities.
+The other three portfolios — the low-risk Conservative, the medium-risk Balanced, and the high-risk Growth — rely on the firm’s “Passive Plus” Portfolio approach.
+Each one uses a different stock/bond mix from the same core strategy, with some combination of fixed income and (not necessarily U.S.) stock holdings.

-Delphia rebalances its portfolios by making trades in large batches, usually roughly one month apart.
-For users with small account balances, this results in dozens of fractional share trades at a time.
-Clients subscribed to the Flagship portfolio currently hold positions in 200 stocks.
-As a result, users can expect to receive several trade confirmations and/or shareholder voting prompts every week.
+Delphia updates its portfolios by trading in big batches, typically about once a month.
+For users with small balances, this means many trades of fractional shares at once.
+Clients in the Flagship portfolio now hold stakes in 200 stocks, so people should expect frequent trade confirmations and/or shareholder voting messages each week.

 Strategies Overview